christopherwoodall/four-leaf-yolo/.github/README.md

 ## To Do

-- [ ] Create a more robust dataset - see [FLC Dataset](https://biomedicalcomputervision.uniandes.edu.co/publications/finding-four-leaf-clovers-a-benchmark-for-fine-grained-object-localization/).
+- [ ] Expand the dataset - see [FLC Dataset](https://biomedicalcomputervision.uniandes.edu.co/publications/finding-four-leaf-clovers-a-benchmark-for-fine-grained-object-localization/).
 - [ ] Quantize the model for use in the browser.
-- [ ] Convert to ONNX/TensorFlow
+- [ ] Convert to ONNX/TensorFlow.
 - [ ] [Serve with `tensorflow.js`](https://github.com/Hyuto/yolov8-tfjs)